stephendawsondev/j-day/README.md

 - ➡️ To organise a group of strangers with varying abilities to join together to create an emulator type retro game from scratch using a new language and modern techniques.
 - ➡️ The game will be disigned using a JavaScript frame work called Kaboom.
 It will be new to most of the team but will be a benificial learning curve for all involved.
 - ➡️ The game will be aimed toward people born in or brought up in the 70s and 80s who fondly remember playing old emulator games on arcade machines in seaside amusement parks and any fans of the terminator franchise who grew up following the story behind John and Sarah Connor in their timeless battle against SkyNet.

+## User Stories

+* As a user, I want to be able to see the overall theme of the game from the welcome page.
+* As a user, I want to be able to easily access the instructions on how to play the game.
+* As a user, I want to be able to toggle the sound incase I find the volume to be too low or too high.
+* As a user, I want to be able to see the details of the game such as my score and lives.
+* As a user, I want to be able to easily move around the scene and feel there is a progression in difficulty.
+* As a user, I want to be able to feel a sense of achievement such as high score or end level boss fights.
+* As a user, I want to be able to pause and resume or quit the game if i so wish.

 ## Controls